 They’re on their way if they’re not already here.
 The nominees are filing in, and with them all their friends, associates and supporters.

 Watch live streaming video of Grrr! guy Mike Straka on the red carpet at FOXNews.com beginning Sunday at 4:30 p.m.
 EST.

 Unlike the Grammys, which center on the Four Seasons Hotel, or the Golden Globes, Oscar central is two places: the Chateau Marmont Hotel, and a temporary aerie above Laurel Canyon called SoHo House.

 The latter is actually a mansion rented by the private club from London and New York.
 And it’s hopping.

-In another corner, I ran into Vanity Fair's Wendy Stark with famed record producer Richard Perry, the man who invented Rod Stewart's latest career phase as a crooner and also recorded all the great hit songs of Carly Simon, Harry Nilsson and the Pointer Sisters, among others.
+In another corner, I ran into Vanity Fair’s Wendy Stark with famed record producer Richard Perry, the man who invented Rod Stewart’s latest career phase as a crooner and also recorded all the great hit songs of Carly Simon, Harry Nilsson, the Pointer Sisters, among others.

 Tonight, British celebrity chef Jamie Oliver is said to be doing the cooking.
 And on Sunday night, the word is that this is where talent agent Patrick Whitesell and movie exec Mike DeLuca are having their annual post-post-late night Oscar party.

 Meanwhile, tonight kicks off a long weekend of soirees.
 But tomorrow night, all eyes will be on the Chateau Marmont Hotel.
-U2's Bono is hosting a private gathering for his One Campaign charity, with guests such as George Clooney, Matt Damon and Brad Pitt expected, among others.
+U2’s Bono is hosting a private gathering for his One Campaign charity, with guests expected like George Clooney, Matt Damon and Brad Pitt, among others.